ibm-cloud-docs/natural-language-understanding/pricing.md

 # Pricing
 {: #pricing}

-{{site.data.keyword.nlushort}} has three pricing plans: Lite, Standard and Premium.
+{{site.data.keyword.nlushort}} has two pricing plans: Lite and Standard.

 This page contains pricing information in USD.
 To view pricing information in your local currency, see the [{{site.data.keyword.nlushort}}](https://{DomainName}/catalog/natural-language-understanding) page in the {{site.data.keyword.cloud}} catalog.
 {: tip}